Ultra-precision quantum sensing and measurement based on nonlinear hybrid optomechanical systems containing ultracold

-In the case that the system does not have parity symmetry, for example, when the BEC is trapped inside a ring cavity, one should also consider $ \rm sine $ modes which in our model have been set aside \cite{meystreBEC2,meystreBEC3}.
+In the case that the system does not have parity symmetry, for example, when the BEC is trapped inside a ring cavity, one should also consider $ \rm sine $ modes, which in the present model, have been set aside \cite{meystreBEC2,meystreBEC3}.
 By substituting the atomic field operator, Eq. (\ref{si1}), into the Hamiltonian of Eq. (\ref{H1_BEC}), we arrive at the following form for the Hamiltonian of the atomic BEC subsystem

 where $ \delta_0=NU_0/2 $, $ \omega_d=4\omega_R + \omega_{sw} $ is the effective frequency of the Bogoliubov mode in the atomic BEC, $ G_0=\sqrt{2N}U_0/4 $ is the strength of an optomechanical-like coupling between the Bogoliubov mode of the BEC and the intracavity field, $ \omega_{sw}= 8\pi\hbar N a_s/(m_a L w^2) $ is the \textit{s}-wave scattering frequency of atom-atom interaction (with $ w $ being the waist radius of the optical mode), and $ g_{CK}=U_0/2 $ is the cross-Kerr (CK) coefficient.